roocs/rook/docs/talks/milano-2026/README.md

 It preserves the source, diagram definitions, image link, attribution and hidden presenter comments.
 The generated `.qmd` is not a second content source.

+Diagrams are prerendered SVG with plain SVG text. `svg.lua` embeds them as images, avoiding Quarto/Pandoc sequence-CSS parsing and PDF font scaling bugs.
+The ignored `slides.revealjs.md` is its intermediate input.
+No Mermaid runtime is needed to draw the final slides.

+Layout is inferred from Mermaid orientation: TD/TB and sequence diagrams use `.diagram-side`; wide diagrams use `.diagram-small`.
+These classes and shared font settings are added only during conversion.
+Source `classDef` colors use blue for existing Rook components, amber for proposed components and grey for supporting infrastructure.
+Label words and connections stay unchanged; HTML line breaks are replaced by plain separators.

 ## Preview

 ```bash